aedera/ggn/README.md

 ### Embedding format

-The output of the command line utility are three `npy` files that contain the learned low-rank Gaussian embeddings:
+Embeddings are stored as three `npy` files that contain the learned low-rank Gaussian embeddings:

 * means (&#956;),
 * diagonal matrices (D) and